 Ideally, the best time to contact a divorce attorney would be as soon as you make the decision to divorce or receive divorce papers from your spouse.
 In either case, you need to make an appointment with a Divorce Attorney right away, as there are time constraints with regards to your divorce papers.
 You do not want your spouse to receive something he or she is not entitled to because you did not hire a Divorce Lawyer in time.

 Getting in touch with a Divorce Attorney sooner rather than later can make all the difference in your Long Island Divorce.
 It is the only way to ensure that you and your assets are protected throughout the entirety of your divorce.
-At Robert E. Hornberger, Esq., P.C., we are determined to lighten your load and ensure that you are protected from start to finish.
+At Hornberger Verbitsky, P.C., we are determined to lighten your load and ensure that you are protected from start to finish.

 Call 631-923-1910 or fill in the form below